Plugin Submission Process¶

 Once you submit the pull request, some automated checks will run, including:

 plugins.jsonis properly formatted.
-This includes checking that theplugin_typevalue you’ve entered is one of the expected values.A basic security scan to help guard against malicious code.
+This includes checking that theplugin_typevalue you’ve entered is one of the expected values.A test confirming that all of the required pieces of your

 If tests fail:¶